First things first. Let’s get a basic definition of Application Ecosystem on the table.

 In short, ecosystems are dynamic wholes.
 They’re emergent systems equal to more than the sum of their parts.

-So what does this have to do with manufacturing?
+So what does this have to do with operations and manufacturing?

 Modern manufacturing is increasingly dependent on applications.
 And not just one application here, another there.
 Applications are used throughout a factory.
 The result is a densely webbed network of machines, IIoT devices, information, and human action — all facilitated at a fundamental level by applications.